 With over 1,960 miles of shoreline at Lake Powell and 96 major canyons to explore there is no end to the places you can explore.
 Read on to learn more about the many features and canyons to explore on the Lake.

 To really get the full Lake Powell experience you will need several days on the Lake.
 The top destination is, of course, Rainbow Bridge.
 The best boat to rent for Rainbow Bridge is without a doubt one of Renegade Rentals pontoon boats.
-Our Manitou pontoon boats are the best boats for Lake Powell because they are fast (40 plus MPH) on the water, with a safe smooth luxurious ride in choppy water, and easy to drive and maneuver.
+Our Manitou pontoon boats are the best boat rental in Lake Powell because they are fast (40 plus MPH) on the water, with a safe smooth luxurious ride in choppy water, and easy to drive and maneuver.

 The traditional towboats other companies rent at Lake Powell are undersized for a large lake, ride rough in choppy water, and have small gas tanks.
 Renting an ultra modern, luxrious, and powerful pontoon boat will give you the freedom to see Rainbow Bridge and many other canyons and landmarks on the lake in a single day unlike other types of boats with much more limited range.